 Earworm Songs – What They Are and How to Get Rid of Them

-Have you ever experienced a somewhat unpleasant feeling of having a song stuck in your brain?
-Even when you like that particular song, it can quickly grow annoying to have its refrain resonating in your head over and over again.
-These are called ‘Earworms’.
+An “earworm song” is a somewhat unpleasant feeling of having a song stuck in your head for quite some time.
+Even when you like that particular song, it can quickly grow annoying to have its chorus constantly repeating in your head over and over again.

 Examples of Popular Earworm Songs

 Experts refer to this phenomenon as Involuntary Musical Imagery (IMI), but in our everyday language, we label it with the rather exhaustive term “earworm”.

 As highlighted in a study conducted by the American Psychological Association, some popular songs are designed to become earworms.
 A few examples include: